Tabin Wildlife Resort

 Like the rest of Malaysia, Sabah’s climate is hot and humid.
 Expect temperatures in the high 20s and low 30s throughout the lowlands.
 The state’s rainfall averages about 300cm annually and though it rains throughout the year, the heaviest rainfall generally occurs between October and January.
 At higher elevations the temperature is refreshingly cool, dropping to colder temperatures at night.
 Mount Kinabalu has its own climate and, above 3500m, temperatures can drop to freezing.

-Call us on 858 345 1762 to start planning your vacation to Tabin Wildlife Resort or take a look at our itineraries to Borneo
+Call us on to start planning your holiday to Tabin Wildlife Resort or take a look at our itineraries to Malaysia

 Tabin Wildlife Resort is tucked away in the rainforest in Sabah, Borneo.
 Home to a plethora of wildlife species, it is a paradise for nature lovers.
 The resort offers a variety of activities, from game drives to hiking through the rainforest.

-Located along the Lipad River, with an abundance of wildlife and beautiful surroundings, Tabin Wildlife Resort offers a fantastic base for intrepid travelers who would still like a bit of comfort.
+Located along the Lipad River, with an abundance of wildlife and beautiful surroundings, Tabin Wildlife Resort offers a fantastic base for intrepid travellers who would still like a bit of comfort.

 There are just 20 lodges, 10 of which overlook the river and 10 which sit perched on a steep hillside.
 Each lodge has air-conditioning and fans to keep you cool, as well as a private balcony.
 Each lodge also has an en-suite bathroom with hot water showers.
 Dining at the resort is in a large open plan canteen, and all meals are served buffet style.